-[†] This fee is paid only once, is not refundable and is not applied to other fees.
+This fee is paid only once, is not refundable and is not applied to other fees.
 A student applying for admission to the School of Dentistry who has never attended Indiana University as a regularly admitted student (on the Bloomington or any of the other Indiana University campuses) will be required to pay this fee.
 A money order or check must be sent in a special envelope provided for this purpose.
+Includes purchase and rental costs.